March 3, 2016

-When I created the SQLIndexWorkbook database, I purposefully shipped minimal code.
+When I created the SQLIndexWorkbook database [which was later renamed to BabbyNames], I purposefully shipped minimal code.
 I plan to add more as I build it, but I wanted to keep the first version dead simple.

 But even “dead simple” includes a reusable logging utility.
 Every SQL Server database should have one, and they should be easy to use.

 Logging Makes Your Life Easier

 When things go wrong, the question, “What happened?” comes up a lot.
 Logging is how you answer that question.

 You can’t, and shouldn’t log everything, because logging events can slow you down.
 And you shouldn’t always log to a database, either– you can keep logs in the application tier as well, no argument here.

 But most applications periodically do ‘heavy’ or batch database work.
 And when those things happen, it can make a lot of sense to log to the database.
 That’s where this logging comes in.